yogesharma12/Fake-news-Classification/README.md

 Model evaluation step contains analysis of the trained model by calculating F1 score, Accuracy, precesion and recall value of the model.
 I have shown most common spam words and most common ham words with their number of occurance

+# Conclusion

+The most model to optimize for accuracy in detecting fake news and absurd news uses TfidfVectorizer and MultinomialDB.
+The optimal parameters for this model are where ngram_range = (1,2) and alpha = 0.1.

+Accuracy: 94.41 % Precision: 92.68 % Recall: 86.36 % F1 score: 89.41 %